SarahMarieDev/SarahMarieDev/README.md

 ---

 ### 👨‍💻 About Me
-- 🧑‍💻 Cybersecurity and software development explorer
+- 🧑‍💻 Cybersecurity specialist and software developer
 - 🛡️ Passionate about ethical hacking and secure coding
 - 🧰 Working with the Microsoft stack and modern web technologies
 - 📚 Lifelong learner, CTF player, and bug bounty hunter